Photos by Rhee Bevere Photography

-The difference between the two photos speaks to a transition I have gone through because of having COVID19, leaving the corporate world, and embracing my new career as an entrepreneur coach to other successful leaders.
+The difference between the two photos speaks to a transition I have gone through because of having COVID19, leaving the corporate world, and embracing my new career as a leadership coach to other creative thinkers and extraordinary leaders.

 There was a little girl,

 But when she was bad she was horrid.

 As a very small child getting ready for school, I’d listen to my mum recite this poem as she brushed my unruly curls into parental submission.
 In school, I was called “Hairbear'' after the cartoon character from the Hairbear Bunch.

 The picture on the left is me in January 2020 rocking the straight corporate look with pro makeup by Sephora and a photography by Rhee Bevere.
 The picture on the right is me in January 2021 with my curls restored, no pro makeup, and taken with an iPhone as a selfie.